nikitavoloboev/data/sharing/my-workflow.md

 ## Tasks

 - [2Do](../macOS/apps/2do.md) - Personal tasks.
 Every task is actionable, tagged appropriately and sorted by priority.
-- [Linear](https://linear.app/) - Lovely task management for teams.
-Keyboard friendly.
-Use it for small & big private projects.
-- [GitHub](../open-source/github/github.md) - Issues/PRs open for OSS projects I care about.
+- [GitHub](../open-source/github/github.md) - Issues/PRs for projects I care about.

 ## Plan